Another ATF Rule Incoming!

 Quick Summary

-A potential ATF rule from the Biden Administration may soon prohibit private individuals without an FFL from selling firearms for profit.
-It remains unclear if this rule will mandate FFL use in states that don't currently require it for private sales, or if the focus will be on profit generation.
+A potential ATF rule, reported by Ammoland and discussed by USCCA, may prohibit private individuals without an FFL from transferring or selling firearms for profit.
+It remains unclear if this rule will mandate FFL use in states that don't currently require it for private sales, or if it will focus solely on profit-driven transactions.

 Chapters